-Pine Hill is a forestry rating unit that is classified with a 'near' distance and a 'low' production intensity.
+Pine Hill is a forestry rating unit that is classified with a 'near' location and a 'low' production intensity.
 Hence its policy weighting factor is 1.0.
 It has a rating unit land area of 605ha.
 Weka's total forestry land area is 75,044ha.
 Hence Pine Hill's production share (Sh) is 605/75,044.

 The industry net pavement cost for forestry industry is \$2.0m.
-Pine Hill's annual targeted rate for low volume pavement consumption is approximately:
+Pine Hill's contribution to this cost is calculated as: